savvas-paragkamian/mac_scripting/README.md

 # Mac scripting

-This repository contains scripts for the automation of macos and application tasks.
-Also it contains script for the initiation of new macs.
-The inspiration comes from Corey Schafer [dotfiles repository](https://github.com/CoreyMSchafer/dotfiles).
+This repository contains scripts for the automation of macos system functions, application tasks and new mac setup.

 ## Mac initiation

 Mac initiation is possible through HomeBrew.
+The inspiration comes from Corey Schafer [dotfiles repository](https://github.com/CoreyMSchafer/dotfiles).
 A bash script can help install the basic applications and programming tools.
 This is a semiautomatic process which is similar to container build files.
 I split the procedure in 2 distinct parts: applications and programming environment.

 ### Programming